Remote Jobs

 The mistakes are consistent across candidates and easy to fix once you see them.

-• Applying too broadly and too late.
-Remote listings attract applications from a wide geographic area and close fast.
+- Applying too broadly and too late.
+Remote listings close fast.
 Candidates who apply to every remote role they find, without targeting, end up with a low-quality pipeline and slow response times.
+Set up job alerts for matching roles on the platforms you use so you can be among the first to apply.

-• Not preparing for the remote-specific interview questions that come up in almost every remote hiring process — questions like "How do you stay productive working from home?" or "How do you manage your work when no one is checking in?"
+- Not preparing for the remote-specific interview questions that often come up in remote hiring: questions about productivity, self-management, and async communication.
 These are not hard questions, but a vague answer when everyone else has a concrete one is an easy way to lose an otherwise strong interview.

 Step 1: Know Which Roles Hire Remotely